How to Manage Vultr Global Load Balancer Regions

-Updated on April 7, 2025
+Updated on 16 July, 2025

-Global Regions enable the distribution of traffic depending on your user locations by creating child Load Balancer instances linked to a parent Load Balancer.
+Global Load Balancer Regions enable the distribution of traffic depending on your user locations by creating child Load Balancer instances linked to a parent Load Balancer.
 You can create one child Load Balancer in each Vultr region and link multiple instances to distribute traffic.
 User requests to the parent Load Balancer are routed to the nearest child Load Balancer in a region depending on the user's location.

 • Vultr Customer Portal